ksachdeva/tfjs-react/README.md

-# tfjs-react
+# React Components for tensorflow.js

-Various React components for tensorflow.js
+At present, these are simple wrappers on [tfjs-vis](https://github.com/tensorflow/tfjs-vis) api.